alexbelloni/deathstart-authapi/README.md

-# AuthAPI
+# Death Start AuthAPI

-Template of a Node.js API for user registration and login using MongoDB
+Template of a Node.js/MongoDB API for user register and login

-node.js express.js mongodb jwt mongoose
+Death Start because of the theme of my front-end example to use this API
 ## Database

 ### MongoDB Atlas